Difference between Torque and Horsepower

 The future however, is with Ford.

-The next variation of the Chevrolet Corvette will ditch the pushrod engine for a double overhead camshaft design.
+The rumor is that the next variation of the Chevrolet Corvette will offer an option for a double overhead camshaft design engine.
 The reason?
 The SBC design produced terrific torque numbers, but the pushrod valve train and cylinder head two valve design will always limit RPM (and horsepower) when compared to 4 valve overhead cam engines.
 Chevrolet has taken this engine as far as it will go in powering their top end muscle and sport cars.

 In a perfect world we would have large displacement engines creating high torque running at extremely high RPM generating massive horsepower.
 These engines would not weigh much and give 100 miles to a gallon of gas.